Data Leakage in Federated Averaging: Effective Reconstruction Attack on FedAvg

 In addition to the approach described above, we also experimented with other variants.
 In particular, we investigated a version that uses $\mathcal{B}^c$ input optimization variables $\widetilde{X}^c=\{\widetilde{X}^c_{b} \mid b\in [\mathcal{B}^c] \}$ that are shared across all $\mathcal{E}$ epochs, as in \citet{geiping2020inverting}.
+This change is applied at initialization time (\cref{algline:inputrecst} in \cref{alg:tool}).
 Opposed to our algorithm (described above), the optimization problem now becomes more complicated, since the optimization variables enter into the computation of multiple local steps.
 Further, we considered a simulation where $\mathcal{B}^c = 1$, which is relatively precise when the number of batches that the client uses per epoch $\mathcal{B}^c$ is small, but significantly diverges for larger $\mathcal{B}^c$, as typically used by FedAvg.
 We compare to these variants in \cref{sec:results} and find that they perform worse, confirming the effectiveness of our method.